intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/install_sgx_driver.md

 ```

 ## Install SGX Driver through the Installation Package

+**Warning:** This guide is only for customers who cannot enable SGX driver in kernel.

 In this guide, we show how to install SGX driver with the installation package.
 This allows customers to enable SGX without upgrading their OS or kernel.
 More details in [Intel_SGX_SW_Installation_Guide_for_Linux.pdf](https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_SGX_SW_Installation_Guide_for_Linux.pdf).